MicrosoftDocs/Azure-RMSDocs/mip/develop/quick-file-apply-label-cpp.md

 If you haven't already, be sure to complete the following prerequisites before continuing:

-- Complete [Quickstart: Read sensitivity labels (C++)](quick-file-read-label-cpp.md) first, shows you how to read a sensitivity label that was assigned to a file.
+- Complete [Quickstart: List sensitivity labels (C++)](quick-file-list-labels-cpp.md) first, which builds a starter Visual Studio solution, to list an organization's sensitivity labels.
 This Quickstart builds on the previous one.
 - Optionally: Review [Classification labels](concept-classification-labels.md) concepts.

 ============== WIP BELOW THIS LINE ======================